jacobhinkle/lagomorph/README.md

 (we plan to provide an AMD ROCm version at some point).
 This allows us to leverage all the engineering done by PyTorch contributors toward NCCL2 support and other challenges.

-# Completeness and Roadmap

-As of November 2018, we have working affine interpolation (and rigid) as well as free-form deformation and LDDMM via big CoAd (aka tilde variables) EPDiff, all in 2D.
-The examples are a work in progress and most were written toward the PyCUDA interface.

-Before a 1.0 release, we plan to have 3D versions of affine and FluidMetric working and passing tests.

-After 1.0, I imagine supporting more methods like landmarks and B-splines.